As college basketball season draws ever closer to its culminating event, offices around the country are beginning to buzz with bracket fever.

 Although watching endless hours of basketball won’t be in your near future, last year’s experience did teach you something important about information management.
 That is, the guy (or gal) with the best data has the unfair advantage.

 Pausing to apply this lesson to your sales career, your thoughts immediately go to your CRM records.
-For years, you’ve been using your CRM to track contacts, leads, and opportunities.
+For years, you’ve been using your CRM for contact tracking, customer tracking, email tracking, leads, and opportunities.
 But, could you be missing out on features that might help you accelerate sales?
 Could prebuilt reports and dashboards make the data already in your CRM more useful?

 Takeaway #2: Work Smart, Don’t Just Work